samjones00/docs/docs/_documentation/dotnet-new.md

 ---
 slug: dotnet-new
-title: .NET Core 2.0 and .NET Framework Project Templates
+title: .NET Core 2.0 and ASP.NET Project Templates
 ---

-There are a number of the most popular starting ServiceStack v5 Project Templates available in the GitHub organizations below:
+There are a number of the most popular starting ServiceStack v5 Project Templates available in the GitHub organizations:

- - [github.com/NetCoreTemplates](https://github.com/NetCoreTemplates) - .NET Core 2.0 C# Templates
+ - .NET Core 2.0 C# Templates - [github.com/NetCoreTemplates](https://github.com/NetCoreTemplates)
- - [github.com/NetFrameworkTemplates](https://github.com/NetFrameworkTemplates) - .NET Framework C# Templates
+ - .NET Framework C# Templates - [github.com/NetFrameworkTemplates](https://github.com/NetFrameworkTemplates)

-You can use the **dotnet-new** script included as part of [servicestack-cli](https://github.com/ServiceStack/servicestack-cli) project to create projects from the different templates.
+The **dotnet-new** script included in [servicestack-cli](https://github.com/ServiceStack/servicestack-cli) can be used to create projects from the available templates:

+### Install or Update servicestack-cli

 You'll need to have `servicestack-cli v0.0.10` or later installed.
 If you had a previous version you can remove it with: